 For a comprehensive search of the research literature use one or more of the key databases (below).

-The databases will provide information about articles and papers, but often they do not include the PDFs of the articles.
+The databases provide information about articles and papers, but often they do not include the PDFs of the articles.
 You can use the QConnect service to link to the full-text of articles and papers in the library's subscriptions.

 Please note: The key databases cover many more items than are included in the Library's subscriptions.
 If you find a paper which you cannot access online because the library doesn't subscribe to it, you may be able to request a copy via the Inter-Library Loans service.